Comparison · Field compliance

 Honest limitation: Not suitable for regulated inspections, EICR, CP12, or any workflow that produces a compliance certificate.

-Quickler is a WhatsApp-based field compliance tool built for UK field service firms.
-Engineers complete inspections through WhatsApp. the workflow is a conversation, not a form.
+Quickler is a WhatsApp-based field compliance tool for field service firms.
+It is rooted in UK compliance but works anywhere WhatsApp does, and it is used across English-speaking markets including the UK, Ireland, the United States, Canada, Australia and New Zealand.
+It handles any inspection or checklist, not just one trade.
+Engineers complete inspections through WhatsApp: the workflow is a conversation, not a form.
 No app download, no new login, no training session.
+Quickler works in any country.

 The dashboard shows red, amber, and green status across all active jobs.
 C1 and C2 codes on EICRs are flagged live the moment they are entered.
 PDF and CSV export are available at job completion.
 The PDF can be sent to the client by one-click email directly from the job record.

-Best for: UK firms where engineer adoption has been the persistent problem.
+Best for: Firms where engineer adoption has been the persistent problem.
 Setup to first live workflow under a week.

 Honest limitation: Less template flexibility than iAuditor.
 Not designed for enterprise quality management.